eslint/eslint.org/src/content/blog/2019-09-09-indeed-donates-10000-to-eslint.md

 ---
 layout: post
 title: Indeed donates $10,000 to ESLint
-teaser: Indeed has donated $10,000 from its FOSS Contributor Fund for ESLint's maintenance and development.
-image: sponsorship-indeed.png
+teaser: "We are happy to announce that Indeed has donated $10,000 to ESLint, as part of their FOSS Contributor Fund.
+It is an honor to be supported by Indeed.
+We are grateful to the head of Open Source, Duane O'Brien, and the employees who contributed to and nominated ESLint."
 tags:
   - Open Source
   - Funding